 This policy applies to all library customers and/or persons on library property.

 E. LEGAL REFERENCES

 It is the responsibility of all public service staff and facility supervisors to understand this policy fully so as to ensure fair and equitable application.
-It is the responsibility of the Deputy Director for Public Services to interpret, monitor, and recommend updates to this policy.
-The Library Director is the final authority with regard to restrictions on the use of the library.
+It is the responsibility of the Deputy Director and the Assistant Director for Planning and Facilities, with the advice of the Board of Trustees, to interpret, monitor and recommend updates to this policy.
+The Library Director is the final authority in regards to enforcing this policy.